The four dimensional Yang--Mills partition function in the vicinity of the vacuum: Introduction and summary

 demonstrating that the conformal invariance of classical gauge theory breaks down. \end{theorem}

-\begin{remark}\rm 1.
-As a technical comment the regularized determinant expression ${\rm e}^{\frac{3}{2}\zeta'_{\Delta_1}(0)-3\zeta'_{\Delta_0}(0)}$ can be further expressed over the unit $4$-sphere in terms of the derivatives of the standard Riemann and Hurwitz $\zeta$-functions (cf. e.g. \cite{eli-lyg-vas,kum,qui-cho}); however the result is not promissing hence omitted.
+\begin{remark}\rm 1. ${\rm e}^{\frac{3}{2}\zeta'_{\Delta_1}(0)-3\zeta'_{\Delta_0}(0)}=10.710...$ over the unit sphere and this expression of the formal determinant can be further expanded in terms of the derivatives of the standard Riemann and Hurwitz $\zeta$-functions (cf. e.g. \cite{eli-lyg-vas,kum,qui-cho}); however the result is not promising hence omitted.
 One might hope to obtain nicer determinant expressions by introducing Dirac fermions into the theory, too.
 Also cf. \cite{cal-tau}.

-2. The actual values of the exponent $-\frac{11}{20}$ or $N_*$ in $Z_\varepsilon(\R^4,\tau)$ bear no direct physical meaning, for they depend on the particular regularization scheme used to make sense of infinite dimensional integrals here.
-Concerning $N_*$, it is essentially a good choice for the constant $N$ (see (\ref{coulomb}) below) in Uhlenbeck's fundamental gauge fixing theorem \cite{uhl2} and the only relevant point is that $0<N_*<1$ always must hold in order our method to work.
-But at least $N_*$ is universal in the sense that always $N_*\rightarrow 1$ as $\varepsilon\rightarrow 0$.
+2. The particular numerical values of the determinant above, the exponent $-\frac{11}{20}$ or the coefficient $N$ in $Z_\varepsilon(\R^4,\tau)$ bear no direct physical meaning for they depend on the particular regularization scheme used to make sense of infinite dimensional integrals here.
+Concerning $N$ it is essentially nothing else than a good choice for a constant in Uhlenbeck's gauge fixing theorem \cite{uhl2} (see Lemma \ref{kettosegyenlotlenseglemma} below) and the only relevant point is that $N<\sqrt{2}$ must hold in order our method to work (see Lemma \ref{eredmeny}).
+This is provided by the at least one universal property of $N$ namely that whatever its value is, it is conformally invariant and surely $1\leqq N$ such that $N\rightarrow 1$ as $\varepsilon\rightarrow 0$ (see Lemma \ref{kettosegyenlotlenseglemma}).